SysBioChalmers/Yeast-ME-GEM/README.md

 # Yeast-ME

-**We updated the metabolic model by including protein biosynthesis and degradation reactions and coupled the metabolic fluxes with protein abundances.**
+**We updated the metabolic model by including protein biosynthesis and degradation reactions and coupled metabolic fluxes with protein abundances.**

 - Abstract: